-A flap failure will be simulated at the base turn or when flap is first selected, and a go around carried out for the first occurrence.
+A flap failure will be simulated at the base turn or when flap is first selected, and a go-around carried out for the first occurrence.

-For further simulated flapless landings the student should assume that the failure is identified downwind, and there is no need to complete the go around.
+For further simulated flapless landings, the student should assume that the failure is identified downwind, and there is no need to complete the go-around.

 The systems checks are carried out (if applicable) as well as the normal radio call and downwind prelanding checks.

-The suitability of the runway in use is considered and a decision made on the appropriate approach speed to be used.
+The suitability of the runway in use is considered, and a decision made on the appropriate approach speed to be used.

 Downwind spacing is assessed, and an appropriate power setting at the base turn point is selected.
 Because of the decreased drag without flap and the desirability of a powered approach, it is common practice to extend the downwind leg and set the same power setting as a normal circuit, so that some power will be used throughout the approach.

-An alternative method to stretching the circuit out is to extend downwind only slightly and initially use a much lower power setting.
+An alternative method to stretching the circuit out, is to extend downwind only slightly and initially use a much lower power setting.
 As the aeroplane sinks onto the correct glide slope or approach path, power is slowly increased until the desired rate of descent is achieved.
 The aim point should not move up or down but remain steady in the windscreen.

 The base turn will have a lower power and higher nose attitude.
 Ensure the student trims the aeroplane for the descent.
-Because of the aeroplane's higher inertia, the turn onto final will need to be anticipated earlier than normal.
+Because of the aeroplane's higher momentum, the turn onto final will need to be anticipated earlier than normal.

 The approach is flown as normal with the attitude selected to maintain the higher approach or threshold speed and trimmed.
 Only small adjustments in power should be required to control the rate of descent.